serverpod/serverpod_docs/docs/05-concepts/03-serialization.md

 }
 ```

-2. There must be a constructor or factory called `fromJson()`, which takes a JSON serialization and a Serialization manager as parameters.
+2. There must be a constructor or factory called `fromJson()`, which takes a JSON serialization as parameters.

 ```dart
 factory ClassName.fromJson(